 Reversing into an object is one of the easiest ways to get a dent.
 So for plastic bumpers, even if you attempt to take off the bumper, it might still be difficult to push out the dent because of how stiff the plastic is.
 Solve this issue by boiling some water in a pot and throwing it on the dent.

-As soon as the water has been poured, reach behind the bumper and try to pop the dent back in.
-Thanks to heat of the water, the plastic should be a bit more flexible, making it easier to put back into place.
+As soon as you've poured the water, reach behind the bumper and try to pop the dent back in.
+Thanks to the heat of the water, the plastic should be a bit more flexible, making it easier to put back into place.

 Since the heat won't last very long, you'll have to work quickly.
-If the dent doesn't completely go out, keep dumping boiling water on it until you're finished.
+If the dent doesn't completely go out, keep dumping boiling water on it until you've popped it all the way back out.

 Another popular method for removing car dents out of plastic material involves using two popular household products: a hair dryer and compressed air.